Your Guide to the Atlanta Immigration Court

 - Judge’s decision

-You need to use the nine-digit “A-number” provided by the DHS or the EIOR.
-If the Atlanta Immigration Court number you received is only eight digits, add a zero to the beginning of the number.
+You need to use the nine-digit “A-number” provided by the Department of Homeland Security (DHS) or the Executive Office for Immigration Review (EIOR).
+If the number you received is only eight digits, add a zero to the beginning of the number.

 If you are navigating the Immigration Court Atlanta GA system as a Spanish speaker, we can help.
 Retain the services of our bilingual abogados de migracion en Atlanta.